AndriyYer/cat-sitter/README.md

-# Mizu and Binki Calendar 🐾
+# Mizu and Binki Calendar

-**Mizu and Binki Calendar** is a fun side project built in a day to help my family manage cat-sitting days.
+**Mizu and Binki Calendar** is a side project built in a day to help my family manage cat-sitting days.
 It includes an interactive React frontend and a simple Express server that sends friendly SMS reminders using Twilio.
-All bookings are stored in Firebase Realtime Database, ensuring everything stays up-to-date in real-time.
+All bookings are stored in Firebase Realtime Database.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/b4290b2b-4c1b-4491-977c-fd7e007a3414" />